qgis/QGIS-Documentation/source/docs/training_manual/basic_map/vector_data.rst

 .. tip:: Enable the :guilabel:`Browser` panel in :menuselection:`View --> Panels -->`
   and use it to add your data.
-It's a handy shortcut for the :guilabel:`Data Source Manager --> Browser` tab, with the same functionalities.
+It's a handy shortcut for the :guilabel:`Data Source Manager --> Browser` tab, with the same functionality.

-.. note:: Remember to save the map often!
-The map file doesn't contain any of the data directly, but it remembers which layers you loaded into your map.
+.. note:: Remember to save your project frequently!
+The project file doesn't contain any of the data itself, but it remembers which layers you loaded into your map.

 .. _backlink-vector-load-more-data: